linode/docs/docs/applications/containers/kubernetes/how-to-deploy-a-cluster-with-lke/index.md

     ![Kubernetes cluster's details page](cluster-details-page.png "Kubernetes cluster's details page.")

 ### Edit or Remove Existing Node Pools

-1. Viewing your [cluster's details page](#access-your-cluster-s-details-page), click the **Resize** tab at the top of the page.
+1. On your [cluster's details page](#access-your-cluster-s-details-page), click the **Resize** tab at the top of the page.

     ![Access your cluster's resize page](access-clusters-resize-page.png "Access your cluster's resize page.")

-1. Viewing your cluster's resize page, you can now edit your existing node pool or remove it entirely.
+1. Under the cluster's **Resize** tab, you can now edit your existing node pool or remove it entirely:

  - The **Node Count** fields are now editable text boxes.